ty-anderson/python_quickstart/docs/Git/remotes.md

 # Git Remotes

 A "remote" in the git environment is another location to store a copy of your git project.
+It is great for backing up projects and sharing code/collaboration.

-GitHub is the most common remote.
+GitHub is the most common remote but there are many other options.

+## Using Remotes

 ```bash
 # To see all remotes that are in a project